smithmd/play-sfdc/README.md

 This is the more complex form of chart on the pages.

 Each google chart draw function is named draw<Id> where <Id> is the full Id of the report in the dashboard.
 I realize now that's a bad way to do it because the Ids will be different in different environments.
 As a result, this code doesn't work anymore.
 This should be updated to be data driven somehow.
+As a short term, the functions can be updated with new values for report IDs.

+Data is loaded into a DataTable object.
+Columns are added first with `addColumn(string Type, string Label)`.
+Data is added to the table with `addRows()`.

 #### NVD3 functions